camunda/camunda-docs/optimize/self-managed/optimize-deployment/advanced-features/import-guide.md

 - A Camunda engine from which Optimize imports the data.
 - The Optimize backend, where the data is transformed into an appropriate format for efficient data analysis.
-- [Elasticsearch](https://www.elastic.co/guide/index.html), which is the database Optimize persists all formatted data to.
+- [Elasticsearch (ES)](https://www.elastic.co/guide/index.html) or [OpenSearch (OS)](https://opensearch.org/), which serves as the database that Optimize uses to persist all of its formatted data.

 The following depicts the setup and how the components communicate with each other:

 ![Optimize Import Structure](img/Optimize-Structure.png)

-Optimize queries the engine data using a dedicated Optimize REST-API within the engine, transforms the data, and stores it in its own Elasticsearch database such that it can be quickly and easily queried by Optimize when evaluating reports or performing analyses.
+Optimize queries the engine data using a dedicated Optimize REST-API within the engine, transforms the data, and stores it in its own database such that it can be quickly and easily queried by Optimize when evaluating reports or performing analyses.
 The reason for having a dedicated REST endpoint for Optimize is performance: the default REST-API adds a lot of complexity to retrieve the data from the engine database, which can result in low performance for large data sets.

 Note the following limitations regarding the data in Optimize's database:

 - The data is only a near real-time representation of the engine database.
-This means Elasticsearch may not contain the data of the most recent time frame, e.g. the last two minutes, but all the previous data should be synchronized.
+This means the database may not contain the data of the most recent time frame, e.g. the last two minutes, but all the previous data should be synchronized.
 - Optimize only imports the data it needs for its analysis.
 The rest is omitted and won't be available for further investigation.
 Currently, Optimize imports:
   - The history of the activity instances
   - The history of the process instances